-The department oversees the maintenance of over 600 miles of the county trunk highway system and annually contracts with the Wisconsin Department of Transportation (WisDOT) to maintain an additional 700 lane miles of State and Federal Highway System roads.
+The department oversees the maintenance of over 600 miles of the county trunk highway system and annually contracts with the Wisconsin Department of Transportation (WisDOT) to maintain an additional 874 lane miles of state and federal highway system roads.

-The policy-making body for the Highway Department is the Infrastructure Committee.
-The Committee consists of seven County Board Members elected for a two-year term by the County Board of Supervisors.
-The powers and duties of the Highway Committee are defined by Section 83.015 of the Wisconsin Statutes.
+The policymaking body for the Highway Department is the Infrastructure Committee.
+The committee consists of seven county board members elected for two-year terms by the County Board of Supervisors.
+The powers and duties of the Highway Committee are defined in s.
+83.015, Wis.
+Stats.

 The administration and implementation of the departmental policies is the responsibility of the Highway Commissioner with assistance from the administrative staff.
-The Highway Commissioner reports to the Highway Committee and is also charged with certain duties as directed by Wisconsin Statutes Section 83.01
+The Highway Commissioner reports to the Highway Committee and is also charged with certain duties as directed by s.
+83.01, Wis.
+Stats.